na-na-hi/renget/archive/tmd2character_wallis.md

     Moves or Items can steal from this inventory.
 Your Worn/Held Item has its own dedicated slots.
 Item Name | Description
 ------ | :----:
-*Worn/Held Item: N/A* | Sitrus Berry- Heals the user for 20 HP.
+*Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant Hand slot.
-1. Iron | Boosts Training for Defense by 1 bar.
+1. Sitrus Berry | Heals the user for 20 HP.
-2. Delibird Feather | A memento of a special day spent with Lilac.
-Can be used for Egg Moves.
+2. Eᴍᴘᴛʏ | Vacant inventory slot.
-3. Meteorite Shard | Acquired from entertaining Watched Roller (Minior) and a Clefable.
-Could this help cure Twilight Syndrome?
+3. Eᴍᴘᴛʏ | Vacant inventory slot.
-4. Protein | Boosts Training for Attack by 1 bar.
+4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.